 How Does Working with Iglu Benefit Freelancers?

-In addition to all that, you’d also be joining a group of nearly 100 professionals from all over the world.
-If you have a specialized task you need done to move your project or business forward, there’s a good chance we can find someone with a matching expertise.
+In addition to all that, you’d also be joining a group of over 200+ digital professionals from all over the world.
+If you have a specialized task you need done to move your project or business forward, there’s a good chance our talent matching service can connect you with someone possessing the needed expertise.

-What are the Requirements for Iglu’s Freelancer Partnership Program?
+What are the Requirements for Iglu’s Relocation Program?

 In order to qualify for a business visa and work permit in Thailand there are some requirements you’ll need to meet.
 If all the following apply, then Iglu can work with you…

-- You work in software development, design, marketing, or another tech related activity
+- You work in software development or a related tech activity

-- You have a relevant university degree plus 2 years experience in your field, or at least 5 years total experience
+- You have an tech-related university degree plus 2 years experience in your field, or any university/college diploma and at least 5 years total related work experience

 - You are at least 22 years old